akuklev/LiterateKotlin/README.md

 Infix operators may have different right and left tightness.
 For example, `(-)` binds tighter on the right than on the left: `a - b - c` resolves into `(a - b) - c`.

-To specify tightness, we allow introducing abstract tightness levels called Operator Categories and declaring them to be tighter or weaker than some other levels.
+To specify tightness, we allow introducing abstract tightness levels called Operator Categories and allow declaring them to be tighter or weaker than some other levels.
 They must merely form a directed acyclic graph and do not have to be pairwise comparable.

-Actually, an `OperatorCategory` is a bit more than a label: it specifies how to deal with respective homogeneous operator chains.
-For example, there is a large operator category `EqRel` that contains comparison operators and resolves their chains `a < b < c`  into `(a < b ‹and› b < c)`.
+In fact, an OperatorCategory is more than a mere label: it specifies how to deal with respective homogeneous operator chains.
+For example, `EqRel` is a large operator category that contains comparison operators and resolves their chains `a < b < c`  into `(a < b ‹and› b < c)`.

 ### Operators with parameters
 Operators may have parameters, e.g. the indexed access operator `arr[i]` is a postfix operator with a parameter `( [$idx])` .
 In mathematics, many binary operators, including tensor product and semidirect product, have optional parameters rendered as subscripts or superscripts.